Nathan Healy

 Solar Panel Systems in Topeka

-We’ve mapped every solar installation across the U.S. down to the address level.
-Explore the heatmap below to see which Topeka neighborhoods are going solar.
-Click any hexagon to see how many of your neighbors have already made the switch to clean energy!
+We’ve mapped every solar installation across the U.S. — and Topeka is part of the story.
+Explore this interactive heatmap to see which neighborhoods in your community have already made the switch to solar.
+Click any hexagon to see how many homes are powered by the sun!

 09